 After the quantity of items is determined, a particular cost flow pattern is assumed, and prices are attached to each item in the inventory.
 The total of the prices times the quantity equals the cost of the ending inventory.

 Determining the actual quantity of items in the ending inventory usually requires a physical count.
 This count can take more than a day and often requires the firm to cease operations.

 For example, imagine the effort in counting the ending inventory of a large department store.
 For these reasons, some firms, especially those in the retail sector, use estimation procedures.

 When the ending inventory is counted, the firm must ensure that all the items to which it has legal title are part of the count, including goods stored in public warehouses and goods in transit.

 Goods in transit include both sales on a FOB destination basis and purchases on a FOB shipping basis.
 Goods sold but still on hand should not be included.

 Costs Included in the Ending Inventory

-For the retailer this means that acquisition costs include the purchase price less any sales discounts, plus other freight charges, insurance in transit, and sales taxes that are incurred to have the product ready for sale, However, costs such as freight charges and insurance are usually small, and the cost of trying to allocate them to Individual Items outweighs the benefit.
+For retailers, this means that acquisition costs include the purchase price less any sales discounts, plus other freight charges, insurance in transit, and sales taxes that are incurred to have the product ready for sale.